 Oath Keepers' Stewart Rhodes denies he organized the Jan.
 6 attack on the Capitol

-Stewart Rhodes has testified in his own defense in his federal trial that he was not part of planning the Jan.
-6 assault on the Capitol and that members of the far-right Oath Keepers group who busted into the building made a "stupid" decision.
+Oath Keepers founder Stewart Rhodes testified Monday that his far-right group had no plan to storm the U.S. Capitol on Jan.
+6, and that the members of his organization who did barrel into the building that day made a "stupid" decision.

+Rhodes, who was testifying in his own defense, is on trial along with four co-defendants on seditious conspiracy and other charges in connection with the Capitol breach.

+The case is the most consequential yet to go to trial related to the deadly events of Jan.
+6. Rhodes and his co-defendants are accused of conspiring to prevent — by force, if necessary — the transfer of presidential power to Joe Biden.

+On the stand Monday, Rhodes was asked by his own attorney, Phillip Linder, whether he talked about, planned or implied breaching the Capitol.

+"No, never," Rhodes replied.
+"Absolutely not.
+All my effort was on what Trump could do."

-Rhodes and four other defendants are charged with seditious conspiracy in the most serious criminal case yet to stem from the siege on the seat of government.
-Prosecutors have presented hundreds of text messages and witnesses who tied the defendants to sometimes violent rhetoric about keeping former President Donald Trump in power.
+The government spent around a month presenting its case, including hundreds of text messages and dozens of witnesses who tied the defendants to sometimes violent rhetoric about keeping former President Donald Trump in power.

-Under questioning by his lawyer, Rhodes denied he had a plan to "disrupt the Capitol," saying, "It was nowhere in the mission scope at all."

-Breaching the building "opened the door for our political enemies to persecute us," Rhodes said, and he said that's exactly what happened, pointing to the trial now in its sixth week.
+Rhodes used his time on the stand to push key aspects of his defense so far.
+He testified that the Oath Keepers came to Washington, D.C., to provide security to prominent Trump supporters; that his rhetoric in the run-up to Jan.
+6 was aimed at getting then-President Trump to invoke the Insurrection Act to call up militias and stay in power; and that there was no plan to storm the Capitol.

+He also sought to distance himself from important aspects of the government's case.

-Rhodes said no when his attorney asked, "You didn't control, ask for or have anything to do with" forces on standby in Virginia to bring weapons into Washington, D.C.
-Rhodes said he had delegated most of the oversight of the Oath Keepers operation that day and warned members of the group to be careful about what they brought into D.C., given the city's strict gun laws.
+Rhodes testified that he didn't control or have anything to do with the quick reaction force.
+He said he had delegated most of the oversight of the Oath Keepers operation that day and warned members of the group to be careful about what they brought into D.C., given the city's strict gun laws.

-Rhodes also denied having any communications with fellow defendants Jessica Watkins and Thomas Caldwell on Jan.
-6. He said others in the group were in charge of communications.
-He denied being a micromanager of the Oath Keepers, as he was portrayed by government witnesses.
+He also said that one of his co-defendants, Kelly Meggs, went "off-mission" when he entered the Capitol.
+"I said that was stupid," Rhodes testified.

+Storming the building "opened the door for our political enemies to persecute us," Rhodes said, and he said that's exactly what happened.

-Rhodes testified that he was in a hotel room when he got a call telling him that the Capitol had been breached, and that he asked, "Who?"
+Rhodes said he was in a hotel room when he got a call telling him that the Capitol had been breached, and that he asked, "Who?"
 He said the caller, another Oath Keeper, replied, "Trump supporters."
 Rhodes said he later went to the Capitol grounds.

 He said he called Oath Keepers to meet at a central point but it was to keep them out of trouble, not to assault the Capitol.
 He said he didn't get some cellphone messages related to the events of Jan.
 6 until the next day.